noahgibbs/madscience_octopress/source/index.markdown

 ---
 layout: narrow_page
-title: "Is Your Rails App on a Server Yet?"
+title: "Is Your Rails App Actually on a Server Yet?"
 comments: false
 sharing: false
 sidebar: false
 footer: true
 no_navbar: true
 ---
-Or are you trying to install three different tools, and hoping one of them helps?
+Are you just putting it off?
+Writing more features to avoid facing that next step?

+Or you put together a horrible one-off "special snowflake" server, and you hope like hell it <b>never goes down</b>.
+You can't build a staging server.

+{% imgcap right /images/deploy_tag_cloud.png 350 129 How Many of These Are Required? %}

+Or you're installing one more tool and hoping it helps.
+Please?

 You tried.
-You read through <b><i>Rails guides, ancient blog posts</i></b> and many, many forums of
+You read through <i>Rails guides, ancient blog posts</i> and many, many forums of
-<b><i>"just switch to my favorite tool!"</i></b>
+<b><i>"just rewrite everything in my favorite tool!"</i></b>

 Also, most of the blog posts are flat-out wrong.
 Capistrano 3, Puppet 3, Chef 11, they all <b>break backward compatibility.
-A lot.</b>

-{% imgcap right /images/deploy_tag_cloud.png 350 129 Everything you need to know? %}
+A lot.</b> If a blog post is old, it's wrong.
+And most of them aren't labeled, and don't say what version.

-<b>Your deploy system mostly works...
+<b>Or your deploy system mostly works...
 And then breaks.</b>

 You push a new
 version out.
 Things break.
 You <i><b>hope that nobody notices the downtime</b></i>.